 Public History Major

 In 1982, the Department of History launched a public history program, the first in the Upper Midwest, which introduces students to such fields as archival and museum work.
-Public History is now a vibrant field of study in the United States and trains students for a wide variety of careers.
+Public History is now a vibrant field of study in the United States and trains students to work as archivists, museum curators, in historic societies or sites, and as digital historians who produce documentary films and design websites.
 The Public History major is a 51 credit professional major.
 More information can be found on the history department web page.